micahstubbs/deck-gl-experiments/hexagon-layer/02/README.md

 A map of Road Accidents in UK | [data source](https://data.gov.uk/dataset/cb7ae6f0-4be6-4935-9277-47e5ce24a11f/road-safety-data)

 ---

 this iteration moves the controls to the North Sea.
 It also gives the controls a darker background and aligns the text.

 ---

 an iteration that makes the code nice to work with, for my personal definition of nice.

 - js in an `index.js` file
 - Prettier format js
 - Prettier format html
 - use local csv data

 an iteration on the [deck.gl + Mapbox HexagonLayer Example](https://bl.ocks.org/Pessimistress/1a4f3f5eb3b882ab4dd29f8ac122a7be) from [@cxiaoji](https://twitter.com/cxiaoji)

+in github repo form at https://github.com/micahstubbs/deck-gl-experiments/tree/master/hexagon-layer/02